 The Statement of Activities reports how net position changed from the prior year.
-The State's net position increased from the prior year by approximately \$284 million.
-The change was largely attributable to increases in Operating Grants & Contributions which to a large extent was due to disaster relief activity and Medicaid expansion.
+Louisiana's overall net position increased by \$897.9 million from the prior fiscal year.
+The following factors contributed to the changes in the state's net position: